Craig's BigBands and BigNames home

 Once Peter married Patricia Kennedy, Sinatra decided that his long-standing feud with Lawford (for once dating Ava Gardener) should end and so the Rat-Pack era began.
 With Lawford having JFK's ear, Sinatra began his Democratic campaign for Kennedy.

-Most everyone knows of Sinatra's dissatisfaction with Lawford in the 60's because of his inability to sway the Kennedy administration to get the president to stay at his house (the "West Coast White House" as Frank called it) and only Sammy remained friends with him into the next decade (Dean Martin never cared for Peter and Joey Bishop never cared for the Rat Pack lifestyle which Peter embodied).
+Most everyone knows of Sinatra's dissatisfaction with Lawford in the 60's because of his inability to sway the Kennedy administration to get the president to stay at his house (the "West Coast White House" as Frank called it) and only Sammy remained friends with him into the next decade.

 Ostracized from Sinatra, Lawford never starred in another major motion picture again.
 He was slated to co-star in "Robin and the 7 Hoods" but the role was given to Bing Crosby instead.
 Peter spent the remainder of his career guest-starring on Password, Laugh-in and other game shows as a relic of a bygone era.
-Peter Lawford was one of those destructive personalities (like Jerry Garcia) who just seemed to want to end it all.
 In his last years, he would write letters to JFK as if he had an audience to heaven.
 He struggled with alcoholism and drug abuse all through his life.
-In the end he spent much of his time in the Betty Ford clinic trying to recover, but this guilt-ridden fellow never wanted to recover.
+In the end, he spent much of his time in the Betty Ford clinic trying to recover, but this guilt-ridden fellow may never have wanted to recover.
 Maybe he saw more than anyone should ever see.

 "I don't know why Peter associates himself with that Rat Pack crowd.
 That dried up piece of spaghetti - Sinatra - but I do like his singing - he's the villain of the piece." - Lady Lawford